alexal1/Insomniac/README.md

 - [x] Interaction by hashtags
 - [ ] Add random actions to behave more like a human (watch your own feed, stories, etc.)
 - [ ] Commenting during interaction

-### For developers
-If you have ideas of how to improve the script, please have a look at sources in the [src/ folder](https://github.com/alexal1/Insomniac/tree/master/src).
-To use sources you'll have to
-1. Clone the project: `git clone https://github.com/alexal1/Insomniac.git`
-2. Go to Insomniac folder: `cd Insomniac`
-3. Install required libraries: `python3 -m pip install -r requirements.txt`
-4. Launch the script via `python3 -m src.insomniac`

-Pull requests are welcome!
-Note that the code there is `Insomniac v2`, which means that it's outdated and has less features.

 ### Why Insomniac?
 There already are Instagram automation tools that work either on Instagram web version or via Instagram private API.
 Unfortunately, both ways have become dangerous to use.
 Instagram bots detection system is very suspicious to browser actions now.
 And as for private API – you will be blocked forever if Instagram detects that you're using it.